gregor42/python-for-the-stoopid/README.md

 ------
 20140904.1131

 Zarquon's-see-through-sandals IDLE is a piece of rubbish!
+Even on a multi-core system it is unforgivably slow.

 I can see why it exists - from a purely *academic* point of view - pun intended.
 You want students to work with such basic crap that they outgrow it almost instantly..
 But wow - talk about painful!